NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Discussion

 Several avenues for future work could be considered.
-First, the current prior formulation assumes a linear relationship between the ordinal variable and the probability of edge inclusion -- relaxing this linearity assumption through an alternative monotonic parametric formulation may enhance both the model performance and its biological relevance.
-Second, as is typical for joint network estimation models, unequal sample sizes can lead to varying levels of sparsity in the estimated networks, reflecting differences in statistical power.
+First, the current prior formulation assumes a linear relationship between the ordinal variable and the probability of edge inclusion -- relaxing this linearity assumption through an alternative monotonic parametric formulation may enhance both the model performance and its biological relevance. \labelms{s1.13}Secondly, the model could in principle be easily extended to accommodate multiple covariates.
+We did not pursue this extension here, however, as its practical usefulness is limited: indeed, it would require specifying a separate network for every combination of discrete covariate levels, which would reduce statistical power by fragmenting the sample across many networks.
+This would also hamper interpretability, as by combining multiple covariates to define networks, they lose their clear ordinality.\labelms{e1.13} \labelms{s1.8}Next, by using a deterministic inference algorithm, the model does not explicitly represent the full posterior distribution and may therefore underestimate posterior uncertainty \citep{giordano2018covariances}.
+In principle, stochastic inference algorithms can provide more faithful uncertainty quantification, provided convergence is reached.
+Accordingly, an interesting direction for future work is to investigate inference procedures that yield richer uncertainty quantification, for instance via hybrid deterministic–stochastic approaches, while maintaining a reasonable trade-off between computational cost and inferential accuracy.\labelms{e1.8} \labelms{s2.7} Another interesting extension concerns the treatment of missing data.
+Whilst NExON-Bayes does not intrinsically deal with missingness, several imputation methods are available for omics data \citep{lazar2016accounting, qiu2020genomic}.
+A natural extension to this work would be to instead incorporate model-based Bayesian imputation directly within NExON-Bayes by extending the model hierarchy to explicitly describe the observational process.\labelms{e2.7} Lastly, as is typical for joint network estimation models, unequal sample sizes can lead to varying levels of sparsity in the estimated networks, reflecting differences in statistical power.
 This behaviour can in fact be desirable, as smaller sample sizes naturally yield sparser estimates, reducing the risk of false positives.
 However, if the goal is to isolate true biological variation independent of sample size effects, this pattern can be adjusted for — though doing so will require methodological advances beyond current approaches \citep{das2020nexus}.

 NExON-Bayes offers a principled framework for joint network inference that incorporates sample-level covariates.
 By uncovering both shared and covariate-dependent patterns of conditional dependence, it enables the systematic characterization of sample-level heterogeneity and supports biologically grounded hypothesis generation for downstream validation.